SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson.md

 <div class="keypoints" markdown="1">

 #### Key Points
-* OSG can schedule jobs to HPC resources
+* HPC admins just need to add a regular user account and setup ssh pub key
-* Adding new resources is a fairly painless process
+* OSG job information for integrated HPC resources can be viewed using GRACC

 </div>